namsral/flag/README.md

 	$ export COMMAND_AGE=44
 	$ go run ./command.go

-If you want to customize the prefix, just parse the environment variables mannually:
+If you want to customise the prefix, just parse the environment variables manually:

 	flag.Int("age", 24, "help message for age")